 First and foremost, you need a gym with competent, experienced coaches.
 You should be able to see through that particular Crossfit gym’s website – not the main CF site – who the coaches are and how long they have been teaching, including their certifications.
 Just go to Crossfit.com & search the affiliate section out there to get a renowned box.

-Well, I personally go to 9th Gear Gym, Mulund, Mumbai, India.
-Have done research on several Crossfit box.
-The one’s mentioned in the affiliate section are just mind blowing but costly for me & quite far as well.
+Well, I personally go to the 9th Gear Gym, Mulund, Mumbai, India.
+Have done research on several Crossfit boxes.
+The ones mentioned in the affiliate section are just mind-blowing but costly for me & quite far as well.
 Thought of an alternative & approached various gyms within my area.
-Discovered couple of them who have Crossfit Training but not all have a good set up.
+Discovered a couple of them who have Crossfit Training but not all have a good setup.
 9th Gear has a proper space & the community out there is just awesome.

 The other important thing to check out is PROGRAMING!
-Crossfit program can be truly random, and an inexperienced coach can accidentally program back to back workouts that use the same muscle groups in the same way, not giving you enough time to recover.
+The crossfit program can be truly random, and an inexperienced coach can accidentally program back-to-back workouts that use the same muscle groups in the same way, not giving you enough time to recover.
 On every Crossfit gym’s website, there’s a blog where they post the workout of the day.
 Look over this for the gym you want to check out – see what they typically do.
 If they do high rep cleans three days in a row, they obviously don’t program well.
 Or if you see every day for a week with heavy shoulders movements, be wary!

 Remember, most Crossfit will let you attend one class for free.
 If you have a few in your area, try out each of them once before making your decision.
 Go to each of them, and make note of the other members there – are they supportive of each other?
 Did they introduce themselves and welcome you?
 Were the coaches nice and hands-on with their advice during the workout?
 Crossfit gyms are no different.